 A degree in marketing offers theory, not grit.
 It can’t guarantee an insightful, curious, adaptable attitude.
-More important than a curriculum in advertising is the ability to be inquisitive about consumers and about our changing world.
+More important than a curriculum in advertising is the ability to be inquisitive about consumers and our changing world.
 What gives certain marketers an edge in the industry is putting themselves out into the world and exploring different paths.
-So while a marketing degree still has value, it can no longer single handedly provide the tenacity necessary to thrive in the industry.
+So while a marketing degree still has value, it can no longer single-handedly provide the tenacity necessary to thrive in the industry.

 The Multidisciplinary Model

 Marketing is comprised of multiple areas of study, so not only are contributions from other backgrounds valuable — they’re vital.
 From copyrighting to data analytics to project management, take note of areas where your team might have talent gaps.
 Say, for example, you have plenty of data analysts to support your campaigns with numbers.
-While you might think these staticians are the superheroes of your team, don’t forget that every hero needs a sidekick.
+While you might think these statisticians are the superheroes of your team, don’t forget that every hero needs a sidekick.

 Maybe the sidekick you need looks like a historian, able to make sense of these trends over space and time.
 Or maybe your company needs a sidekick who looks more like a sociologist to give those numbers human meanings.
-Whichever is the case, someone who can apply specialized experience or unique outlook is more valuable than an extra person to recite textbook marketing practices.
+Whichever is the case, someone who can apply specialized experience or unique outlook is more valuable than an extra person to recite textbook marketing practices?

-The different careers within marketing are often more specialized than hiring managers realize.
+The different careers within marketing are often more specialized than hiring managers to realize.
 For example, someone with a niche data science background will have a more in-depth understanding of market research than someone with a general marketing degree.
-More tailored knowledge is often more useful than generic knowledge.
+More tailored knowledge is often more useful than general knowledge.
 That being said, choosing a marketing hire with a beneficial academic or career background is rarely cut and dry.
 Your marketing team knows best where there are opportunities and gaps to fill, so consult them first when deciding the skill sets to look for.
-Also consider seeking guidance from a marketing recruiter.
+Also, consider seeking guidance from a marketing recruiter.

 Recruiting firms exist for this exact purpose.
 They know how to scour resumes and cover letters for skills and experience geared towards the specialized roles in marketing.